kimnguyen3/project-3/readme.md

 # Wear Down
-by Kimberly Nguyen
+by Kimberly Nguyen,

-November 2023
+December 2023

 # Project Overview
 Fashion sustainability is an issue at the current forefront of the industry.
 The fashion industry is one of the largest industrial polluters due to its excessive amounts of textile waste along with its unsustainable water usage and contamination.
 The industry is also infamous for its constant unfair and exploitative labor practices.